D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ```

 `-Bypass None`: is used to remove access to the SA from any Azure Service.
-`-Bypass  Logging,Metrics`: is used to allow logging and metrice of the SA to be collected in Azure.
+`-Bypass  Logging, Metrics`: is used to allow logging and metrics of the SA to be collected in Azure.

 ---